intel/yask/README.md

 #### Backward-compatibility notices:
-* Version 2.13.08 changes the default behavior of the performance-test utility (`yask.sh`) to run trials for a given amount of time instead of a given number of steps.
+* Version 2.13.08 changed the default behavior of the performance-test utility (`yask.sh`) to run trials for a given amount of time instead of a given number of steps.
 Use the `-trial_time` option to specify the number of seconds to run.
-To force a specific number of trials, use the '-trial_steps' option.
+To force a specific number of trials, use the `-trial_steps` option.
 * Version 2.13.02 required some changes in perf statistics due to step (temporal) conditions.
 Both text output and `yk_stats` APIs affected.
-* Version 2.12.00 removed the long-deprecated '==' operator for asserting equality between a grid point and an equation.
-Use 'EQUALS' instead.
+* Version 2.12.00 removed the long-deprecated `==` operator for asserting equality between a grid point and an equation.
+Use `EQUALS` instead.
 * Version 2.11.01 changed the plain-text format of some of the performance data in the test-utility output.
 Specifically, some leading spaces were added, SI multipliers for values < 1 were added, and the phrase "time in" no longer appears before each time breakdown.
 This may affect some user programs that parse the output to collect stats.
 * Version 2.10.00 changed the location of temporary files created during the build process.
 This will not affect most users, although you may need to manually remove old `src/compiler/gen` and `src/kernel/gen` directories.
 * Version 2.09.00 changed the location of stencils in the internal DSL from `.hpp` to `.cpp` files.
 See the notes in https://github.com/intel/yask/releases/tag/v2.09.00 if you have any new or modified code in `src/stencils`.